 - Portable and travel-friendly

-- No risk of irritation or mess associated with creams or gels
+- No risk of transfer to partners and children associated with creams or gels

 Cons of oral TRT: